bbohec/bangarang/doc/market/BusinessModel.md

-# Business Model - Bangarang
+# Business Model — Bangarang
+## What is Bangarang?

+Bangarang is an open source and free democratic claim system that allow anybody to:
+- create a claim
+- search for claims
+- claiming anonymously

 ## Solution Name
 ### Definition
 - Battle cry of the Lost Boys in the movie Hook.